OUDSL/openrefine-tutorial/index.md

 Work down the page and merge any values you think are the same.
 When you are done, click Merge Selected and Re-Cluster.

 After you merge and re-cluster.
-Look at the top of the box, and you should see two downdown boxes - **Methods** and **Keying Function**.
+Look at the top of the box, and you should see two pulldown menus - **Methods** and **Keying Function**.
 These run different clustering algorithms.
 Changing these will give you different potential matches.
 Try out some different options to see what clusters you would like to merge.
 All of the suggestions may not be valid so use your judgement.

 **What algorithms seem to work best for this data?
 Which are the least effective?**

-After you are finished merging the cluster you think should be combined.
-Exit the cluster dialog box.
+After you are finished merging the cluster you think should be combined, exit the cluster dialog box.

-After I finished clustering, there are 616 distinct values (remember it 659 before we clustered).
+After I finished clustering, there are 616 distinct values (remember it was 659 before we clustered).
 Your number may differ based on merging decisions you made.

 Let's repeat the process for another column.
 First, remove the text facet you have on #meta+source+name.
 Add a text facet to #cause+type.